Koopman operator learning using invertible neural networks: Learning Koopman embedding by invertible neural networks

-where $t: \mathbb{R}^q \rightarrow \mathbb{R}^{m-q}$ is a nonlinear mapping. \end{definition} RCFs are simplifications of ACFs and when we connect a RCF with a flipped RCF, we obtain a RCF block, which is a simplified ACF block in Figure \ref{fig:Method}.
+where $t: \mathbb{R}^q \rightarrow \mathbb{R}^{m-q}$ is an arbitrary mapping. \end{definition} RCFs are simplifications of ACFs and similar with an ACF block, we can obtain a RCF block in composition of a RCF and a flipped RCF, which is a simplified ACF block.